xurun2018/learnight/readme.txt

-git is version control system. git is free software
+git is distribution version control system. git is free software